-The Magic Forest is an interactive exhibit we created to showcase the power of Otis™ at the 44th annual MCN Conference: The Human Centered Museum.
-In our initial Discovery phase, we pinpointed the museum industry as an ideal case-study for the Otis platform..
+The Magic Forest is an interactive exhibit we created to showcase the power of our IoT Edge Platform at the 44th annual MCN Conference: The Human Centered Museum.
+In our initial Discovery phase, we pinpointed the museum industry as an ideal case-study for our platform.
 We knew that the best way to test an idea is to actually roll up our sleeves and get to work, so once we discovered the conference we quickly bought exhibitor passes and started brainstorming.

 Constructing The Forest